gsagnol/picos/doc/tuto.rst

 =================

 To solve a problem, you have to use the method :func:`solve() <picos.Problem.solve>` of the class :class:`Problem <picos.Problem>`.
+Alternatively, the functions :func:`maximize(obj) <picos.Problem.maximize>`
+and :func:`minimize(obj) <picos.Problem.minimize>`
+can be used to specify the objective function and call the solver in a single statement.
-This method accepts several options.
+These method accept several options.
 In particular the solver can be specified by passing an option of the form ``solver='solver_name'``.
 For a list of available parameters with their default values, see the doc of the function :func:`set_all_options_to_default() <picos.Problem.set_all_options_to_default>`.